rubensgomes/k8s-playground-java/README.md

 # k8s-playground-java

-I created this playground project to learn and experiment with Kubernetes.
+I created this playground project to experiment with running Kubernetes on my local laptop.

-This project comprises basically of the following tasks:
+This project comprises the following tasks:

 - Set up an Ubuntu VM on Windows 10 using Hyper-V.
-- Install a single node Kubernetes MicroK8s on Ubuntu VM.
-This steps creates a default cluster named "microk8s-cluster".
+- Install a single node Kubernetes MicroK8s on an Ubuntu VM.
+These steps create a default cluster named "microk8s-cluster".
 - Install Kubernetes kubectl CLI tools.
-- Develop microservice to deploy and run on a single MicroK8s node.
+- Develop a microservice to deploy and run on a single MicroK8s node.
 - Build a containerized image of the application.
 - Push containerized image to docker.io registry.
 - Create a Kubernetes deployment manifest file.
 - Create a Kubernetes service manifest file.
 - Ensure Kubernetes processes are running.
 - Ensure a cluster with 1 (one) node is created.
-- Deploy application deployment.
+- Deploy the application.
-- Set up corresponding Kubernetes service for the application.
+- Set up the corresponding Kubernetes service for the application.

 ## Set Up Ubuntu 22.04 LTS Linux VM Using Hyper-V

 For further information about Hyper-V on Windows 10, refer to [Hyper-V on Windows 10](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/?source=recommendations).

-I have a 64-bit Windows 10 Enterprise laptop which already comes with the Hyper-V technology installed.
-I had enable Hyper-V following [Install Hyper-V on Windows 10](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
+I have a 64-bit Windows 10 Enterprise laptop, which already comes with the Hyper-V technology installed.
+I had enabled Hyper-V following [Install Hyper-V on Windows 10](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).

-After Hyper-V was enabled, I ran the "Hyper-V Manager" Windows 10 GUI, and followed prompts to install Ubuntu 22.04 LTS.
-There are several online documentation on how to install an Ubuntu VM on Windows 10 using Hyper-V.
+After Hyper-V was enabled, I ran the "Hyper-V Manager" Windows 10 GUI and followed prompts to install Ubuntu 22.04 LTS.
+There is online documentation on how to install an Ubuntu VM on Windows 10 using Hyper-V.

 After the installation, I configured several tools on my Ubuntu VM.
 Also, I